November 23, 2017

 So from time to time, I’ll review various Listed Investment Companies.
-These are LICs I own personally.
+These are often LICs I own personally.
 And I’m happy to rely on these vehicles to give us the income we require, to sustain our financial independence.

 Let’s get started…

 AFIC was established around 90 years ago, back in 1928.
 Today, they’re the largest Listed Investment Company on the Aussie sharemarket.